 Contents of the Summer 2020 edition:

-- Ontario’s economy would have fared even worse this year were it not for the ability of employees in the key financial services industry to work remotely.
+Ontario and Quebec would have fared even worse this year were it not for the ability of employees in the financial sector and in other business services industries to work remotely.

 The Maritime provinces suffered less severe downturns, thanks in part to having fewer COVID-19 cases.
 Their recoveries in 2021 will be less strong than those of the other provinces.